Antimicrobial Resistance Management

 Antibiotic Resistance Threats in the United States, CDC 2013

-In the fight against antimicrobial resistant organisms, healthcare providers and public health bodies must take a multi-pronged approach: prevention, treatment, outbreak management, tracking and education.
+In the fight against antimicrobial resistant organisms, healthcare providers, veterinarians and public health bodies must take a multi-pronged approach: prevention, treatment, outbreak management, tracking and education.
 To ensure you can respond effectively on every level, you need commitment from all those involved, complete and reliable information, and relevant, timely tools.

 - Infection control

 - Screening and active surveillance

 - Rapid tests